 Then, as with any training program, you progress by increasing the weight a little when you reach the top end of the suggested rep range on all of your sets of a particular exercise.

 Is a Push/Pull/Legs Split Right For You?

 The push/pull/legs training split is a very productive training method that is suitable for trainees of all levels.
 However it is particularly suitable for intermediate and advanced lifters.

 The reason for this is that beginners tend to recover and grow much quicker than people who have been training for a while, so it makes sense to take full advantage of this by training each muscle group more frequently using a full body workout routine.
 Then, once you have a bit of experience you will probably find you'll make better progress by switching to an upper/lower split routine.

-But later on you may find you'll do better with the push/pull/legs split.
-Or you could alternate the push/pull/legs split with an upper/lower approach to get the best that both of these training methods have to offer.
+But later on you may find a push/pull/legs split will suit you better.
+Or you could alternate the push/pull/legs split with an upper/lower split to get the best that both of these training methods have to offer.

-To gain muscle mass you need a good training program, with a focus on compound exercises and progressive overload.
-But you also need to eat right too; and a good muscle building diet will consist of a calorie surplus with plenty of protein (about 0.8 - 1.0g per pound of body weight), complex carbs, healthy fats, fruit and vegetables.
+To gain muscle mass you need a good training program, with a focus on compound exercises and progressive overload (increasing the weights you are using gradually over time).
+But you also need to eat right too; and a good muscle building diet will consist of a calorie surplus with plenty of protein (about 0.8 - 1.0g per pound of body weight per day), complex carbohydrates, healthy fats, fruit and vegetables.

 You'll also need to ensure you get enough sleep - at least 8 hours per night, but 9 may be better.
 And if you can have an afternoon nap that might help too.

 So that's it.
-Follow the advice given here and you will soon be able to transform your body to the way you dream it should be.
+Follow the advice given here and you will soon be able to transform your body to look the way you want it to.
 Best of luck; and if you have any questions do ask them in the comments section below.